 Vegetables – ~$5.00

-Compare this with store bought, the typical price is 7-9 dollars per 16oz, so your getting quite a good value.
+Compare this with store bought, the typical price is 7-9 dollars per 32oz which would run you about $63(on the low end) so your getting quite a good value not to mention it is just better and no added crap needed for preservation.

 Well thats it, please share your thoughts and here’s to your pets health.